quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Decoder

-As in HPACK, the decoder processes field blocks and emits the corresponding field lists.
+As in HPACK, the decoder processes field blocks and emits the corresponding field sections.
 It also processes instructions received on the encoder stream that modify the dynamic table.
 Note that field blocks and encoder stream instructions arrive on separate streams.
 This is unlike HPACK, where field blocks can contain instructions that modify the dynamic table, and there is no dedicated stream of HPACK instructions.